 Will GEICO’s trusted gecko really save you 15 percent in 15 minutes?

 Whether you grew up with GEICO’s iconic gecko or tech-forward cavemen, the company has enjoyed enduring popularity across the United States.
 GEICO is a good option for drivers with clean records who are looking for relatively low insurance rates, and those who want to be rewarded for staying on a policy for a couple of years.
-However, GEICO typically increases rates for those with spotty driving records and only offers a telematics program for Connecticut and Pennsylvania residents.
+However, GEICO typically increases rates for those with spotty driving records and only offers a telematics program in 22 states as of writing.

 GEICO Car Insurance Ratings

 Insurify Composite Score: 88 out of 100.

 The Insurify Composite Score is calculated by analyzing multiple factors that indicate the quality, reliability, and health of an insurance company.
 Inputs to the score include financial strength ratings from A.M.
 Best, Standard & Poor’s, Moody’s, and Fitch; J.D.
 Power ratings; Consumer Reports customer satisfaction surveys; mobile app reviews; and user-generated company reviews.

 J.D.
 Power U.S. Insurance Shopping Study Customer Satisfaction Rating, Large Insurers (2021)

 |Insurance Company||Customer Satisfaction Rating (out of 1000)|

 |Florida||846||Among the best|